BinkyTwin/edge_benchmark/README.md

 > - Not production-ready validation (zero-shot results suited for triage, not autonomous decisions)
 > - Not security testing (controls not empirically tested against adversarial attacks)
 > - Not full memory measurement (RSS of benchmark process, not total LM Studio footprint)

+### Reusability

+**This framework is fully reusable and extensible.** You can:

+- Add new models by editing `configs/models.yaml`
+- Define custom scenarios in `configs/scenarios.yaml`
+- Extend capability evaluations in `src/capability/`
+- Adapt risk analysis frameworks in `src/compliance/`

+The modular architecture allows easy integration into your own evaluation pipelines.

 ### Project Structure